 Private transport service is a good choice if you want to get from Singapore to a particular place in Malaysia.
 Get to the destination you want in Malaysia before worrying about transport.
 VIP transport is a good option.
 They have been providing their professional service for years.

-Travelling To Malaysia Tips #3 – Food
+Travelling To Malaysia Tips #3 – Embrace The Local Cuisine

 Travelling To Malaysia Tips #4 – Local Festival And Events